-One of the biggest challenges the parents I’m connected with say they face is being present when they are with their child.
+One of the biggest challenges the parents in today’s world say they face is being present when they are with their children.
 This is an area that I have studied in depth because I believe PRESENCE to be super important to my relationship with those I love.
 Today I want to share with you some of what I’ve learned about being a present parent from others and from experience.
 With a little effort, you can be a much more attentive parent.

-It goes without saying present parenting is something you have to be intentional about.
+It goes without saying, present parenting is something you have to be intentional about.
 You have to make up your mind that while you’re with your family, it’s family.
-While your working, it’s work.
+While you’re working, it’s work.
 While you’re at church, it’s worship and faith.
 And so on and so forth.
 Then you just start practicing shrinking moments down and focusing on the task at hand.

-In studying the art of being a present parent, I learned that many people are seeking balance, control, and freedom in their life.
+In studying the art of being a present parent, I learned that many parents today are seeking balance, control, and freedom in their life.
 If we are intentional about BEING wherever we are in the moment at that moment we will start to feel better about all 3 of these areas.
 The goal is present living!
 The more present you are the more you will enjoy your family.

 A Few of the Benefits of Being a Present Parent: